CGRU/cgru/docs/afanasy/render.rst

 wol_operation_time
 ------------------
-Time the last any Wake-On-Lan operation was performed.
+Time the last any Wake-On-LAN operation was performed.

 tasks[]
 -------